RoboMamba: Efficient Vision-Language-Action Model for Robotic Reasoning and Manipulation: Experiment

 \subsection{Ablation study}

+\textbf{The impact of LLM on reasoning abilities.} As shown in Figure~\ref{fig:abl} a), we explore the impact of different LLMs on general and robotic-related reasoning abilities.
+Given that efficiency is crucial in robotic tasks and directly affects the practicality of policy models, we compare Mamba-2.7B with other linear complexity LLMs.
+For all experiments, we utilize the same training data and strategy.
+Compared with RWKV-3B~\cite{peng2023rwkv}, Mamba-2.7B achieves significant improvements on both common sense and robotic-related reasoning benchmarks.
+The results demonstrate that the Mamba-2.7B model not only possesses linear complexity but also efficiently acquires strong reasoning abilities through our proposed training strategy.
+Meanwhile, our proposed RoboMamba VLA framework and training strategy can also be adapted to other, more advanced linear-complexity LLM models.

-\textbf{The impact of reasoning ability.} We explore whether utilizing MLLMs with different reasoning abilities affects manipulation skill learning.
+\textbf{The impact of reasoning abilities on manipulation accuracy.} We explore whether utilizing MLLMs with different reasoning abilities affects manipulation skill learning.
 For a fair comparison, we use the same manipulation fine-tuning strategy, injecting and fine-tuning a simple MLP policy head after the MLLM (while freezing other parameters).
 We compare our RoboMamba-2.7B (Ours-2.7B) with OpenFlamingo, LLaMA-AdapterV2, and our RoboMamba-1.4B.
 As shown in Figure~\ref{fig:abl} b), Ours-2.7B achieves promising results compared with other methods, which is proportional to its reasoning ability.
-Meanwhile, Ours-2.7B (w/o C) indicates that we did not use the instruction co-training method, omitting the robot-related RoboVQA dataset during fine-tuning.
+Meanwhile, Ours-2.7B (w/o C) indicates that we did not use the instruction co-training method, omitting the robotic-related RoboVQA dataset during fine-tuning.
 We find that this also impacts the accuracy of manipulation, especially reducing the model's generalization ability when facing unseen objects.
-The results confirm our finding: fine-tuning an MLLM to learn robot skills does not require extensive resources; it only requires that the MLLM possesses strong robot-related reasoning abilities.
-Additionally, we present more ablation studies in Appendix~\ref{sec:AP-AAS}, including explorations of training strategies and policy head design.
+The results confirm our finding: fine-tuning an MLLM to learn robot skills does not require extensive resources; it only requires that the MLLM possesses strong robotic-related reasoning abilities.
+Additionally, we present more ablation studies in Appendix~\ref{sec:AP-AAS}, including explorations of different vision encoders, training datasets, and policy head design.